For the Art History curriculum, click Here

 The teacher guide outlines how parents and classroom teachers can use the material to create a full-credit course.
 This includes worksheets, exams, essay assignments, etc. In most cases, students will read a half chapter per week and then complete a written or oral worksheet.

-Sample Worksheet
+Sample Page for Teacher Guide Worksheet

-[This sample shows the first half of the worksheet for Week 6, which covers pages 64-79 of “Chapter 4: Ancient Egypt.”
+[The above sample shows the first half of the worksheet for Week 6, which covers pages 64-79 of “Chapter 4: Ancient Egypt.”
 You can see how some of the questions correspond to the above-mentioned “Pyramid Development” sample.]

-Conclusion
+Art History Conclusion

 Of course, there is a lot more to the curriculum than these few samples can show.
 However, these should provide you with a good overview of what to expect.
 As always, please let us know if you have any questions or check out some of the curriculum’s many reviews.
 We are praying that this resource will be a real blessing for your family and/or school!